-The status of the effects is always remembered for and Electric T lands each of the two Combo Organs and each of the four Piano sounds.
+The status of the effects is always remembered for each of the two Combo Organs and each of the four Piano sounds.
 Remembered settings include the on/off status of each effect along with all their parameter settings made from the web-app editor.
 To make sure that settings have been saved, press the active PRESET button again.